interfisch/lm/wp-content/plugins/swifty-page-manager/readme.txt

 Try it - it's free!

 == Changelog ==

+= 1.5.2 =
+ * Small bugfix for WMPL.

+= 1.5.0 =
+ * The maximum width of the view / tree can now be set in the settings screen, so the buttons can now be closer to the titles.
+ * Added a WPML language switcher.
+ * Fixed a problem with activate after install.
+ * Added an option for showing a main menu's title also as the first child in it's dropdown menu (only in Swifty mode; not in stand-alone plugin).

 = 1.4.8 =
  * Prevent Ninja Forms messages from showing on top of Swifty Page Manager.